Siberian nuthatch: Distribution and habitat

-The Siberian nuthatch inhabits larch forests (Larix sp.) but also floodplains.
+The Siberian nuthatch inhabits Daurian larch (Larix gmelinii) forests primarily on floodplains.

+The species is nomadic in winter, and has been recorded as a vagrant as far west as northern Europe.

 Status and threats

 The threat level of the Siberian nuthatch is assessed by the International Union for Conservation of Nature in October 2016, which considers the species to be of "least concern".
 Indeed, according to BirdLife International data the range of this bird is vast, covering 3,910,000 km2, and its population is large and stable, not warranting the assumption of a higher threat level.